Ahmed-Mahboub/Email-Organizer/README.md

     - Uniqueness/idempotency (no duplicate tasks)
     - Error handling (invalid IDs, not found, etc.)
 - **E2E test:** Validates the full flow from email ingestion to task triage.

 ---

-## Screenshots

-> _You can add screenshots here for:_
->
-> - Bulk operation selection and actions
-> - Search/filter bar
-> - Task drawer with HTML preview and classification
-> - Pagination controls

----